aelkouhen/aelkouhen.github.io/_posts/data-101/data-101-part-3.md

 Architectures for IoT are Event-Driven Architectures that encompass the ability to create, update, and asynchronously move events across various parts of the data journey.
 This workflow involves three main areas: event production, routing, and consumption.
 An event must be produced and routed to something that consumes it without tightly coupled dependencies among the producer, event router, and consumer.

 An event producer is a device in this architecture, which isn’t beneficial unless you can get its data.
 So, an IoT gateway is a critical component that collects and securely routes device data to the appropriate destinations on the internet.
-From there, events and measurements can flow into an event ingestion architecture with all challenges it brings—e.g., late-arriving data, data structure and schema disparities, data corruption, and connection disruption.
+From there, events and measurements can flow into an event ingestion architecture with all challenges it brings - e.g., late-arriving data, data structure and schema disparities, data corruption, and connection disruption.

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhnaWxO0_9SNRiowv_-uUS6XpVmHfw0ItjLBUPyd9p7Mh8QaEAc2U4o35AjkpP5cpxFHAphpWOS_9Q76IyhQH-9yK3w5WLwUhLPUhK4dXc5rx-Ue7iAAZng5mMjrfh_MkirKfz03hrb0gYkT0fDzk6VuEmDnyDkpQn06Wg2gtRVBLRjwlM-vxithBSt){: .mx-auto.d-block :} *Architecture for IoT.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}